Mothbox 4.5

 Insects (Especially Moths and Beetles) are Hyperdiverse

-Of all life on earth (including bacteria) there are about 2 million species scientists have described and half of the species are insects!
-What’s more, if you look at just Moths there are about 144,000 species, meaning about 1 in every 14 species in the world is a moth!
-For reference there are only about 11,000 bird species, and only 6500 species of mammals (and half are bats and rodents).
+Of all life on earth (including bacteria), there are about 2 million species scientists have described, and half of all those species are insects!
+What’s more, if you look at just moths, there are about 144,000 species, meaning about 1 in every 14 known species in the world is a moth!
+For reference, there are only about 11,000 bird species, and only 6,500 species of mammals (and half are bats and rodents).

 Offer Highly Localized Insights

 Because they tend to have short lives and often limited ranges, insects can provide super localized data.
-Moths, in particular, are great indicators of overall biodiversity because they are often host-specific as caterpillars.
+Moths, in particular, are great indicators of overall biodiversity, because they are often host-specific as caterpillars.
 This means they only feed on one or a limited number of plant species.
-So, by monitoring moths, you are getting a proxy of the local plant community.
+So, by monitoring moths, you are getting proxy information about the local plant community.

-For comparison, think about something like a Jaguar, which is a rare find and scientifically valuable to see on a wildlife camera, but they have large ranges and long lives.
-The presence of a Jaguar does not necessarily tell us much about the health of the environment where it was spotted.
-It could simply be travelling across disturbed farmland to escape from a destroyed habitat elsewhere.
+For comparison, think about something like a jaguar.
+Jaguars are rarely spotted and scientifically valuable to see on a wildlife camera, but they have large ranges and long lives.
+The presence of a jaguar does not necessarily tell us much about the health of the specific environment where it was spotted.
+It could simply be travelling across disturbed farmland to escape from a destroyed habitat elsewhere, but this would not be an indicator that the disturbed farmland is healthy and safe for jaguars.

-Having an insect sensor (like a Mothbox), however, that could compare the activity of thousands of different species of insects can highlight differences in environmental health in areas just a couple kilometers apart.
+Having an insect sensor (like a Mothbox) that compares the activity of thousands of different species of insects can highlight differences in environmental health in areas just a couple kilometers apart.

 They are Easy to Attract

-Humans have long ago discovered that many nocturnal insects like Moths seem to be attracted to lights.
+Humans long ago discovered that many nocturnal insects like moths seem to be attracted to lights.
 We now know this is because bright lights disorient their natural steering mechanism.
-Scientists have used bright artificial lights for over a century now to take censuses of insect populations.
-The problem with this type of “Mothlighting” is that it can be incredibly time consuming (a scientist has to hang out all night and note which insects are visiting).
+Scientists have used bright artificial lights for over a century to take censuses of insect populations.
+The problem with this type of “mothlighting” is that it can be incredibly time consuming, as a scientist has to hang out with the mothlight all night and note which insects are visiting.
 Instead we have an automated device that does all this work for you!
+You just deploy the Mothbox in the field, it runs while you’re in the comfort of your own home, and you can collect it and analyze the data with AI when you’re ready.

 What it Does

 The Mothbox stays in an ultra low-power state until your schedule tells it which nights to wake up.
-Then it triggers an insect lure (usually a bright UV light) and then takes ultra-high resolution photos of the visitors it attracts.
-PXL_20240607_025924783 NIGHT-EDIT
+Then it triggers an insect lure (usually a bright UV light) and takes ultra-high resolution photos of the visitors it attracts.

-Next we created some open-source AI scripts that process these insects for you.
+Next we created some open-source AI scripts that process the insect data for you.
 First, a trained YOLO v8 detects where all the insects are in the images and crops them out.
+This means that you can view just the cropped photos of insects instead of having to look through all the raw photo data.

 Build it Yourself!